-Courtney C. Radsch, Ph.D., is a thought leader and published author focused on the nexus of technology, media and rights.
+Courtney C. Radsch, Ph.D., is a thought leader, speaker, and published author focused on the nexus of technology, media and rights.
 Dr. Radsch is accomplished at transforming research and ideas into action while building cross-functional organizational capacity and alliances to advance policy objectives.
 She is skilled at shaping strategic conversations that ignite collaboration and drive decision-making that upholds human rights and democratic values.

 Dr. Radsch is the author of Cyberactivism and Citizen Journalism in Egypt: Digital Dissidence and Political Change, based on her pioneering doctoral research, along with more than a dozen book chapters and peer-reviewed journal articles.
 Her articles and commentary have been published in The New York Times, Forbes, CNN, Al Jazeera, Columbia Journalism Review, and the Project Syndicate, among others.
 She is a frequent public speaker on topics including technology, freedom of expression, journalism, and human rights.
 Radsch regularly provides expert commentary in the media, has been invited to testify before Congress, and has participated in expert consultations at the United Nation, OSCE, OECD and E.U.
 She has led advocacy missions to more than a dozen countries, U.N. bodies, and the Internet Governance Forum.
 She is regularly consultated by tech companies in their policy development processes and human rights impact assessments on topics as diverse as content moderation, AI, counterterroism and online harassment.
 Her Arab Media blog was an early chronicle of her observations on the region’s media in the years leading up to and following the “Arab Spring.”